 The House concurrent resolution No. R-153 commemorates the 25th anniversary of the Vermont Covered Bridge Society, which was established in 2000.
 The resolution highlights the historical significance of covered bridges in Vermont, noting that at their peak, there were over 500 such structures in the state.
 However, due to various factors such as fires, floods, and aging, the number has dwindled to fewer than 100.
 The Vermont Covered Bridge Society, comprised of over 300 members from the U.S. and Canada, is dedicated to preserving and restoring these iconic bridges, working closely with state agencies and local communities.

-In addition to its preservation efforts, the Society maintains a robust online presence, featuring a website that includes news stories, a virtual tour of existing covered bridges, and information about romantic shelters that serve various purposes.
-The resolution not only honors the Society's contributions to preserving Vermont's heritage but also directs the Secretary of State to send a copy of the resolution to the Vermont Covered Bridge Society, recognizing their commitment to maintaining these historical structures for future generations.
+In addition to its preservation efforts, the Society maintains a robust online presence, featuring a website that offers news stories, a virtual tour of existing covered bridges, and information about romantic shelters that serve various purposes.
+The resolution calls for the General Assembly to officially recognize the Society's contributions and achievements over the past 25 years and directs the Secretary of State to send a copy of the resolution to the Vermont Covered Bridge Society.